 Remeasurement of monetary assets and liabilities: Transaction gains and losses generated from remeasurement of monetary assets and liabilities denominated in currencies other than the functional currency of a subsidiary are included in other income, net on the consolidated statements of operations.
-Certain of our subsidiaries hold intercompany loans with another group company, which may be different from the functional currency of one of the subsidiary loan parties.
+Certain of our subsidiaries hold intercompany loans denominated in a currency other than their functional currency.
 Due to the significance of these balances, the revaluation of intercompany loans can have a material impact on other income, net.
-We expect these impacts may be volatile in the future, although they do not have a U.S. dollar cash impact for the consolidated group and therefore have currently elected not to hedge this exposure.
+We expect these impacts may be volatile in the future, although our largest intercompany loans do not have a U.S. dollar cash impact for the consolidated group because they are either 1) USD loans or 2) we elect to hedge certain non-USD loans with cross currency swaps.
 A hypothetical 10% change in currency exchange rates was applied to total net monetary assets denominated in currencies other than the functional currencies at the balance sheet dates to compute the impact these changes would have had on our income before taxes in the near term.
-A hypothetical decrease in exchange rates of 10% against the functional currency of our subsidiaries would have resulted in an increase of \$31.9 million and \$20.9 million on our income before taxes for the three months ended December 31, 2015 and 2014, respectively.
+The balances are inclusive of the notional value of any cross currency swaps designated as cash flow hedges.
+A hypothetical decrease in exchange rates of 10% against the functional currency of our subsidiaries would have resulted in an increase of \$31.0 million and \$19.0 million on our income before taxes for the three months ended March 31, 2016 and 2015, respectively.